Mladen Petrić

-Mladen Petrić ([ˈmladɛn ˈpɛːtrit͡ɕ]; born 1 January 1981) is a retired Croatian professional footballer who played as a forward or striker.
-During his career, he played for Grasshopper, Basel, Borussia Dortmund, Hamburger SV, Fulham, West Ham United and Panathinaikos, as well as internationally for the Croatian national team.
-He also holds Swiss citizenship.
+Mladen Petrić ([ˈmladɛn ˈpɛːtrit͡ɕ]; born 1 January 1981) is a retired professional footballer who played as a forward.
+During his career, he played for Grasshoppers, Basel, Borussia Dortmund, Hamburger SV, Fulham, West Ham United and Panathinaikos.
+Born in Socialist Bosnia, he represented Switzerland on youth levels internationally before opting for Croatia on senior level.

 Early life

-Petrić was born in the village of Dubrave near Brčko, Bosnia and Herzegovina, SFR Yugoslavia.
+Petrić was born in the village of Dubrave near Brčko, SR Bosnia and Herzegovina, Yugoslavia.
 Petrić moved with his family to Vinkovci and then later to Neuenhof, Switzerland, where he started to play football at the local club FC Neuenhof before moving to FC Baden and starting his professional career at the club in the summer of 1998.
 He left Baden after one season and went on to sign with Grasshopper Club Zürich in the summer of 1999.

 Club career

 Grasshopper Club

 Petrić signed for Grasshopper Club ahead of the 1999–2000 Nationalliga A season.
 At that time GC was the clear number one in Switzerland, and foreign players were often brought in for positions up front.
 This was particularly pronounced under head coach Roy Hodgson, therefore Petrić had a difficult time.
 In the next season Hans-Peter Zaugg was appointed as new head coach and Petrić came to regular appearances and in his first five games scored three goals.
 At the end of the 2000–01 Swiss Football League season Petrić won the championship with GC.

 In the 2001–02 season GC were runners-up behind FC Basel and reached the Swiss Cup final.
 In the final Petrić scored the equaliser, after Basel had taken an early lead.
 The match went into extra time, but FCB won 2–1 and thus the trophy.
 At the end of the 2002–03 Nationalliga A season, Petrić won his second championship with GC.
 But he received much criticism because of an action during the Swiss Championship celebrations, in which he burned a Basel scarf.
 In the 2003–04 season GC again reached the cup final, this time they were defeated 3–2 by Wil.
 Petrić left the club in the summer of 2004.
 During his time playing for GC, he made a total of 114 domestic league appearances and scored 30 league goals for the club.